Lakshmipathi/btrfsqa/README.md

 ============
 It launches vm on cloud and installs btrfs-devel kernel and then runs btrfsprogs/xfstests-btrfs tests.
 Basic idea is to create BTRFS community driven test script and tools.
 Hopefully will be adding more user test scripts.

 Once tests are completed it uploads the log into github repo along with asciinema screencasting.
-Then updates [BTRFSQA][1]  with ppropriate status and links.
+Then updates [BTRFSQA][1]  with appropriate status and links.

 [1]: http://lakshmipathi.github.io/btrfsqa/